 The wall debate is a perfect illustration of different rhetorical patterns between ideological viewpoints.
 Wall supporters are now comparing ALL walls in order to connect the logic of good walls to a Mexican wall : “Heaven has a wall,” “People in gated communities have a wall,” “Parking garages have walls!,” “Obama has a wall!” (he doesn’t but when did the truth factor in?).
 Their point being that walls are common and necessary measures of sensible safety (Humpty Dumpty notwithstanding).

-What many who oppose the wall had done was call the Mexican border wall “immoral” and nobody likes to be called immoral.
-A defensive posture followed on the right, but it has derailed logic.
+Opposition to the Mexican border wall called it “immoral” and a defensive posture followed on the right that has derailed the debate.
 Now the conversation is about the merit of structures themselves and not the effectiveness or authentic intentions behind them.